Written by: Felicity Flores

-List Top 10 People With Highest IQ In History
+List Top 10 People With Highest IQ In The World

-If you are wondering who the top 10 people with the highest IQs are, this list of brainiacs includes the all-time most brilliant people in the world according to their mind-blowing IQs.
+If you are wondering who the top 10 people with the highest IQs are, this list of brainiacs includes the all-time most brilliant individuals in the world, as ranked by their mind-blowing IQs.

 NameIQ Nationality